 then the matrix of domain wall numbers should be taken as

 and the mass mixing matrix is given by

 with the effective mixing matrices

-Notice that the relation eq.~\eqref{relation_ma_1+N} should also be saturated here.
-Further details regarding this heavy QCD axion scenario will not be discussed in detail in this context.
-In comparison to the aforementioned discussions, it is predictable that the evolution of axions under this particular scenario will not undergo significant deviations.
-Nevertheless, the modifications in axion energy density will be substantial and worth paying attention to.
+Notice that the relation in eq.~\eqref{relation_ma_1+N} should also be satisfied here.
+Further details regarding this heavy QCD axion scenario will not be discussed in this context.
+Compared to the aforementioned discussions, the evolution of axions in this scenario is not expected to exhibit significant deviations.
+Nevertheless, the modifications in axion energy density will be substantial and deserve attention.